zkLinkProtocol/zklink-intent-url/docs/develop.md

 - The `reloadAdvancedInfo` optional function processes real-time contract information that should be displayed to users through the magicLink.

-  For example, for a red packet contract, it might show something like _"There are 20 red packets in total, and 3 red packets have been claimed."_  Developers can use this method to return a title and an HTML string based on the contract's stored information, making it easier for users to refresh and view the information.
+  For example, for a red packet contract, it might show something like _"There are 20 red packets in total, and 3 red packets have been claimed."_  Developers can use this method to return a title and a HTML string based on the contract's view function, making it easier for users to refresh and view the information.

-  After the developer defines the title and rich text content, the display in the magicLink will be similar to the part highlighted in red in the image
+  After the developer defines the title and html content, the display in the magicLink will be similar to the part highlighted in red in the image

    ```ts
   // You can obtain status information from the contract or through other APIs and return the results